kingluddite/web-dev-notes/frontend/react/wesbos/230n-react-4-beginners/07-passing-dynamic-data.md

 ![props is an Object](https://i.imgur.com/tMGRkbK.png)

-* We only have tagline as the solo prop but if we had other inside our Header component they would show up like in the screenshot above
+* We only have tagline as the solo prop but if we had other inside our `Header` component they would show up like in the screenshot above

-## $r
-* Debug Component in console with `$r`

-### Steps on how to use $r
-1. Select Component in **React** tab of dev tools
-2. Switch to console
-3. Type `$r` in console and you'll see Component
-4. Type `$r.props` and you'll see all the props on that Component

 #### Think about this
 * The whole react component is really just an object